Servicemembers’ Group Life Insurance (SGLI)

 |Coverage amount||Monthly premium rate||TSGLI premium||Total monthly premium deduction|

-How do I convert my SGLI when I leave the military?
+How do I apply for VGLI when I leave the military?

-When you leave the military, you can apply to convert to Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.
+When you leave the military, you can apply for Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.

 You can also convert your SGLI policy into a civilian policy within 120 days from the date you left the military.

-Learn how to convert your SGLI coverage to an individual policy.
+Learn how to convert your SGLI coverage to an individual policy (PDF)

 Can I get a free extension of my SGLI coverage if I’m disabled when I leave the military?